 When people think of ribs, they think of baby back or spare ribs, but for this 4th of July I’m making country style ribs, a meatier variety which actually aren’t ribs at all.
-Country style ribs are called ribs but are actually cut from the pork shoulder area, and contain no actual rib bones but instead parts of the pork shoulder.
+We call them Country style ribs but they are actually cut from the pork shoulder area, and contain no actual rib bones but instead parts of the pork shoulder.

-Country style ribs are tender and meaty and you get a lot more meat on a country style rib than you would with a baby back.
+Country style ribs are tender and meaty and you get a lot more meat than you would with a baby back.
 That’s why these are great to serve a crowd- they are easy to make and with this method, they turn out tender every time!

 Net-net, these will take less than 2hours to make and the braising part can be done ahead of time so that when you are ready to grill, they prep has already been done.
 That makes them a great choice for a grilling holiday!

 - Coat your ribs in BBQ rub on both sides and set aside.

 - Heat a dutch oven on medium high heat and add 2 tbsp coconut oil.

 - Brown your ribs on both sides (this will need to be done in batches), then remove them and set on a plate until all ribs have been browned on both sides.